Britain's anti-EU party buys advert to deny racism before Europe vote

 The Sun newspaper, owned by Rupert Murdoch’s News Corp., ran a double-page feature asking its millions of readers whether Farage was the “voice of nation” or a “bigoted menace”, publishing a giant picture of the UKIP leader with two faces.

-One half of the photoshopped image was undoctored; the other showed Farage with a stylized devil-like red eye laughing maniacally as lightning struck in the background.
+One half of the photoshopped image was undoctored; the other showed Farage with a stylised devil-like red eye laughing maniacally as lightning struck in the background.

-In a full-page advert in the Daily Telegraph, a publication traditionally favored by Conservative voters, UKIP hit back.
+In a full-page advert in the Daily Telegraph, a publication traditionally favoured by Conservative voters, UKIP hit back.

 “Let me be clear - UKIP is not a racist party, and our immigration policy, far from being racist, aims to end discrimination against non-Europeans,” wrote Farage.

-His concerns about Romanians centered on Romanian criminals moving to Britain, he added, saying the “vast majority” of Romanians “would make good neighbors.”
+His concerns about Romanians centred on Romanian criminals moving to Britain, he added, saying the “vast majority” of Romanians “would make good neighbours.”

 Tim Loughton, a Conservative lawmaker, told the BBC the ad campaign showed UKIP was in trouble.